On Test

 azimut 53 deck

-Down the flybridge stairs, the aft cockpit keeps things simple with an L-shaped bench and dining area, fender and warp storage below the seats.
+Down the flybridge stairs, the aft cockpit keeps things simple with an L-shaped bench and dining area, fender, and warp storage below the seats.
 Even though there is no through window to the galley, it’s great that Azimut has chosen to still deliver a neat bar area, sat beneath the flybridge overhang, making the aft deck feel more sociable and sophisticated.
 The entire area can be enclosed with canopy covers to extend the living space in poor weather, too.

-At this length, a forward lounge is far from guaranteed and so it should be fully appreciated.
+At this length, a forward lounge is far from guaranteed so it should be fully appreciated.
 This one has a separate seating area, the sunpad running down to the bow.
 The backrest mechanism is particularly smart and uses hinges and gas rams so you can quickly switch between the two positions.
 There is also the option for a shade sitting on carbon poles, a useful addition when in port or at anchor.

 azimut 53 deck